EEGuizhi/Machine-Learning/ML_2023/assignment_1/README.md

 # Homework 1 (Programming Part)
-Here is my solution to these programming problems, and I execute these programs on Google Colab. <br>
+Here is my solution to the only programming problem in Hw1. <br>

-## Problems
 1. **<i>Problem 10</i>**：
     - Suppose $y=3+2x+0.2x^2+n$ .
 And $n$ is a zero-mean Gaussian noise with variance $\sigma_N^2$ .
     - Suppose the predicted model is $\hat{y}(x, w_0, w_1)=w_0+w_1x+w_2x^2$ .